Wander Franco Player Props: Rays vs. Blue Jays

 Wander Franco At The Plate

-- Among qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 81st and he is 10th in slugging.
+- Among the qualified hitters in MLB, he ranks 21st in batting average, 63rd in on-base percentage, and seventh in slugging.

-- He has hit a long ball in four games this year (28.6%), homering in 6.6% of his chances at the plate.
+- He has homered in four games this season (26.7%), leaving the park in 6.1% of his plate appearances.

-- Franco has had at least one RBI in 57.1% of his games this year (eight of 14), with more than one RBI three times (21.4%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Franco has driven home a run in eight games this season (53.3%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least once nine times this season (64.3%), including one multi-run game.
+- In 10 of 15 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.